stephangriesel/vistapeople-site/src/pages/content/about/innovate.md

 title2: Fast-Track Your Expansion
 description4: Vista People offers a seamless Employer of Record (EOR) solution designed to simplify hiring and onboarding.
-From day one, we ensure full compliance, so your team can hit the ground running.
+From day one, we ensure full compliance, so your team or individual worker, can hit the ground running.
-title3: Build a World-Class Team
+title3: Access World-Class Talent
 description5: "We empower businesses to access skilled, cost-effective professionals in South Africa.
 Our team handles every detail—from legal and HR to payroll and tax—so you can focus on what matters most: building your